dsm9/TreballFiMaster/django/README.md

 Agile Behaviour Driven Development (BDD)
 ========================================
-Following the Agile Behavour Drive Development the features of the project have been defined:
+Following the Agile Behaviour Driven Development the features of the project have been defined:

-The goal of this application it's manage de revision, analysis and modification of comments in the surveys of the UdL.
+The goal of this application it's manage the revision, analysis and modification of comments in the surveys of the UdL.

 The detected features are: